berylliumsec/nebula/README.md

 ## Usage

-There are two primary applications for Nebula:
+In this beta release, there are three primary applications for Nebula:

-- Functioning as a dedicated search engine.
+- As a dedicated search engine.
-- Serving as an AI-driven assistant (currently in beta).
+- As an AI-driven assistant (currently in beta).
+- A command suggestion engine.

 ### As a search engine: